 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-- Create a welcoming atmosphere at the school with courteous faculty and staff, parent friendly signs, availability of resources in multiple languages, etc.
+- Create a welcoming atmosphere at the school with courteous faculty and staff, welcoming signs, availability of resources in multiple languages, and a parent liaison.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

 - Support two-way communication between families and staff through assistance of a parent liaison for interpretation and translation.

 - Expand access for family participation in informational meetings and learning sessions through FCPS News You Choose and monthly PTA meetings.

 School staff, parents/caregivers, and students must work together to ensure a student success.

 Provide a high-quality curriculum and instruction that enables students to meet challenging academic standard through the following actions:

 - Teach all students according to the state’s challenging standards, using approved curriculum resources.

 - Provide ongoing professional development and support to all teachers to ensure effective instructional practices are used in all classrooms.